Skip to Content

 • Bluish-colored skin (due to lack of oxygen)

-RSV in Infants and Children
+RSV in infants and children

 As you can imagine, symptoms like these are especially worrisome in young children who cannot communicate or try to manage their symptoms.